vbala3/ICS4U_Portfolio/README.md

 **Welcome to my Repository!**

-Unfortunately, I was unable to get my GitHub pages to function so I have instead made my link accessible in the 'about' section as well as in the README file.
+Unfortunately, I was unable to get my GitHub pages to function properly so I have instead made my link accessible in the 'about' section of my repository as well as in the README file.

 Link: *https://spiky-zany-stetson.glitch.me/*